hrs-tz/email-modal-component/README.md

 - Native form validation

 ## ✅ Notes
-- Recipient suggestions are fetched via simulated API (in loadRecipients)
+- Recipient suggestions are fetched via simulated API
 - You can trigger the modal by clicking on "Contact" in the navbar
 - The Toast disappears automatically after 4 seconds